 Star Party at the McDonald Observatory

 It is strange to think of the temperature fluctuations we encountered on this trip.
 This was our first wide swing.
 Earlier in the day the kids were sweating and swimming but later that night up in the Davis Mountains the temperatures dropped into the thirties.
-We bundled but it is still cold and late.
+We bundled up but it is still cold and late.

 The Star Party is amazing and worth it even if you have little kids.
 If they are little enough, consider a carrier or stroller and blankets so they can conk out.
 Older kids will also enjoy it and be fine.
 The in-betweens are where the problem comes in.
 Our ten year old grumbled about the cold but overall enjoyed the program.
 Our six-year-old is too heavy to carry for long, fell asleep during the constellation talk, and was unimpressed when he looked through the telescope and saw more dots.
-So, while he was a total trooper he was tired and certainly didn’t get out of it what older kids, teens, and adults would.
+So, while he was a total trooper he was tired and certainly did not get out of it what older kids, teens, and adults did.